RhyanRodriguez3/Rhyanrodriguez3/README.md

 **`Digital Craftsman (Developer & Business Consultant)`**

 I'm an professional business intelligence developer and business consultant with 5 year's experience solving problems in the healthcare and finance industry.
 Everyone's got to start somewhere and a little bit of help and guidance goes a long way.
-So explore my repos, learn a little something along the way, assess my skills if your an employer and connect with me!
+So explore my repos, learn a little something along the way, assess my skills if your an employer, and connect with me!

 ---